The Soul Star ⭐️ The Planet of Algoritmo

 She's so conjunctive to my life and soul, that, as the star moves not but in his sphere, I could not but by her.

-And yet while the Soul Star didn’t move, neither did the melancholy that persisted in Algotodo’s heart for a million years.
+Just as the Soul Star didn’t move, neither did the melancholy that persisted in Algotodo’s heart for a million years.

 … indeed, it goes so heavily with my disposition that this goodly frame the earth seems to me a sterile promontory; this most excellent canopy the air, look you, this brave o'er hanging firmament, this majestical roof, fretted with golden fire, why, it appears no other thing to me, than a foul and pestilent congregation of vapours.
 What a piece of work is a man; how noble in reason, how infinite in faculty; in form and moving how express and admirable; in action how like an Angel, in apprehension how like a god.
 The beauty of the world, the paragon of animals.
 And yet to me, what is this quintessence of dust?